List of Scandal characters: Jake Ballard

-Eli originally tasked Jake to wedge himself between the President and Olivia by becoming a new love instrest, until he defied orders, resulting in his dismissal and imprisonment in “the hole” at a B613 dark site until being freed when Olivia convinced her father to do so.
+Eli originally tasked Jake to wedge himself between the President and Olivia by becoming a new love interest, until he defied orders, resulting in his dismissal and imprisonment in "the hole" at a B613 dark site until being freed when Olivia convinced her father to do so.
 At the end of season three, he replaces Rowan Pope as "Command", the director of B613.
-As Command, he decides to assassinate 3 of the 4 members of the group investigating the suspicious death of Daniel Douglas, Vice President Sally Langston's husband: NSA staffer Shelby Moss, White House correspondent Vanessa Chandler, and White House Press Secretary James Novak, Cyrus Bean’s husband.
+As Command, he decides to assassinate 3 of the 4 members of the group investigating the suspicious death of Daniel Douglas, Vice President Sally Langston's husband: NSA staffer Shelby Moss, White House correspondent Vanessa Chandler, and White House Press Secretary James Novak, Cyrus Bean's husband.
 Moss and Chandler's bodies were buried in a forested unmarked grave; Novak's was left on the street and staged to look like the result of a carjacking.
 Eventually, Olivia discovers that B613 was behind the deaths and confronts him, hysterically screaming, "you told me you'd be different [as Command]...but immediately you became my father!!).
 Ballard insists that he is different, because when the dirtiest parts of his job become necessary, he does them himself, instead of delegating it to one of his many, highly capable subordinates to do so.
 At the end of season three, Rowan is brought in by the President to assist with finding his ex-wife's terrorist handler and they chafe against each other's authority.
 Jake doesn't get fired, but through a twisted turn of events Rowan eventually gets reinstated as Command and Jake flies off with Olivia to a remote island off the coast of Zanzibar for 4 months ("standing in the sun").
-Jake was named the director of the National Security Agency, and then 2016 Republican Vice-Presidential nominee.
+Jake was named the director of the National Security Agency, and then 2016 Republican vice-presidential nominee.